Why using active recovery to rest your mind is as important as resting your body

 Active recovery examples

 Active recovery in physical exercise is straightforward.
 You’d take a slow walk, or some light stretching.
-So what are some examples of how you’d do this for your mind?

-- Listen to a meditation
+- Listen to a meditation.

-- Use the time to breathe and reflect on the experience you just had
+- Use the time to breathe and reflect on the experience you just had.

 Parents at home with kids: I totally know this is harder and you have to be more strategic about building in this time during naps or asking your partner or a friend to watch the baby while you decompress.
 Just knowing you have that to look forward to though, will make such a difference in your patience levels.

 Friends, recovery of your mind is just as important as sleeping and eating.
-If you don’t do it, just like if you don’t rest the muscles in your body you risk injury and not being able to do anything at all.
+If you don’t do it, just like if you don’t rest the muscles in your body, you risk injury and not being able to do anything at all.

-Don’t sprain your brain – Treat it like any other organ and muscle in your body, and it will take care of you!
+Don’t sprain your brain— Treat it like any other organ and muscle in your body, and it will take care of you!

 For more tips on how to own your calm, sign up for the Chaos to Calm newsletter!